phredreeq/network-traffic-analysis-wireshark/README.md

 completing the full TCP handshake.

 ### Finding 4 — Protocol Anomaly
-Protocol hierarchy showed 99.9% TCP traffic — a clear anomaly.
+Protocol hierarchy showed 99.9% TCP traffic, this indicates a clear anomaly.
 Normal network traffic has a balanced mix of protocols.
 This extreme TCP dominance is a strong indicator of port scanning.